lee-lindley/PdfGen/README.md

 required for dbms_output.
 In addition to generally useful logging, it (or something like it) is indispensable for debugging and development.

-You do not have to deploy this UDT and tables.
+You do not have to deploy this User Defined Type and tables.
 There is a compile directive in *PdfGen.sql* that must be set to turn it on.
 If you comment out the line in the deploy script that sets PLSQL_CCFLAGS (along with the call to run applog.sql), *PdfGen.sql* will compile just fine without it.

 # test_PdfGen.sql

-A package that represents my test cases as well as examples of how to use it.
+A package containing my test cases as well as examples of how to use *PdfGen*.
 There is no reason for you to deploy it except for study.
 Install it in your development environment for reference.
 You can always drop it later.